Ravencentric/awesome-arr/README.md

 ## Dashboards
 These are dashboards for your *Arrs and various other services on your server.
 - [Dashy](https://github.com/Lissy93/dashy) - A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more.
-- [Flame](https://github.com/pawelmalak/flame) - a startpage for your server and / or new tab page.
+- [Flame](https://github.com/pawelmalak/flame) - A startpage for your server and / or new tab page.
 - [Heimdall](https://github.com/linuxserver/Heimdall) - An Application dashboard and launcher.
 - [Homepage](https://github.com/benphelps/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integration.
 - [Homer](https://github.com/bastienwirtz/homer) - A very simple static homepage for your server.